mysequel/Drupal-8-Facebook-Feed-Module/README.md

 # Drupal-8-Facebook-Feed-Module
 This's my custom module on Drupal 8 to load feed from a Facebook page.
+This module inspired by [Instagram Block Module] (https://www.drupal.org/project/instagram_block)

 # Usage
 * First you need to create a Facebook app [Here] (https://developers.facebook.com), get the App ID and App Secret from there.